 How to Choose the Best Indoor Playground Flooring

-Related Product: Indoor Playground Foam Tiles 1-5/8 Inch
+Related Product: Indoor Playground Flooring Tiles 1-1/2 Inch x 1x1 Meter

 But if you live in a climate with frigid, long winters, an endless rainy season, or a sultry, hot summer, outdoor playground are off limits for long periods of the year.

 This has led to a rise in indoor playgrounds.
 From home and corporate daycare centers, churches and community centers, airports and shopping malls to private homes, indoor playgrounds are growing in popularity.
 These days, you can find indoor playgrounds in child care centers, fast food restaurants, children's museums, health and fitness centers and theme parks.
 With the rise of community and commercial indoor playgrounds, parents have discovered an indoor playground can be a great place to host a child's birthday party.

 But just as it is important to make sure playground equipment is safe, the flooring surface of your indoor playground is equally as important.
 Obviously, a concrete surface offers no protection when a child slips or falls.
 Carpet is not much better.
 Fortunately there are many new products from rolled rubber to plastic tiles that can make an indoor playground a safe, inviting and colorful place to play.

 Fall Height ProtectionWhenever you are creating a playground, you need to be concerned that the surfaces you choose meet the recommended fall heights for the equipment you will be installing.
 Fall height is the distance between the ground and the highest step or platform that a child might climb to.
 A surface with a proper fall height will lessen the severity of injuries, particularly life threatening head injuries, for the little ones that use your indoor playground.